Heckle1/osc_gateway_python_sdk/CONTRIBUTING.md

 ## How to submit a contribution

-Thank you for considering contributing to OSC-CLI.
+Thank you for considering contributing to osc_gateway_python_sdk.

 Potential contributions include: